-We are not Moana, so the law requires individuals to have a personal flotation device when on the water.
+The law requires individuals to have a personal flotation device when on the water.
 So grab a life jacket and buckle up or place it on the board in front of you. *Children must have theirs on*

-Size Your Paddle
+Step 3: Size Your Paddle

 With the paddle standing vertically next to you, raise your arm into the air and place the handle of the paddle comfortably into your hand.
 Adjust the paddle so that it is approximately 7 inches (give or take a couple) above your head.
 You don't want your arm fully extended (too long) or bent (too short).
 Aloha's paddles are adjustable to anyone's height.
-If you're the size of Maui, Shapeshifter, Demigod of the Wind and Sea, Hero of Men, then you might be out of luck.

 How to extend the paddle will vary on the type of paddle.
 At Aloha Paddle Sports, one can twist the adjuster on the paddle.
 But if you go to a place like this, they will most likely do the hard work for you.

-How to Hold and Use the Paddle
+Step 4: How to Hold and Use the Paddle